 Crushed pineapple is another thing I always seem to have.
 I’m not quite as sure on that one.
 I think it’s because my moms zucchini bread recipe calls for crushed pineapple so I buy a can every time I plan on making it.

-This recipe combines both of those with a few pounds of chicken breast.
-The resulting dish is moist and flavorful.
-It’s very adaptable.
 You can serve it over rice or quinoa.
 Strain the chicken & tomatoes and it’s a great filling for soft tacos.
-If you add a carton of chicken broth it’s a flavorful bowl of soup.
+Or add a carton of chicken broth it’s a flavorful bowl of soup.

 I ate it on it’s own topped with left over plain Greek yogurt from the Caramelized Onion Dip and shredded cheese.

 - 2ish pounds Boneless, Skinless Chicken Breast, The amount isn't really important, anywhere from 2-4 pounds will work

 - 3 cans Fire Roasted Tomatoes (14.5 oz)

 - Plug in Instant Pot, make sure liner is in place

 - Pour pineapple and tomatoes into pot, stir together

 - Add Chicken breast and put on lid.
 Move the vent to closed